markmals/tanstack-react-start-contacts/ARCHITECTURE.md

 });
 ```

-- `args` is a Convex validator (not data-schema).
+- `args` is a Convex validator (not Valibot).
 It governs the wire format
   and gives the codegen its types.
 - Use `v.id("contacts")` for typed document IDs.
 Server functions on the start
   side typecast `string` → `Id<"contacts">`; Convex validates at the boundary.